Upper Mustang Trek

 Trans-Himalayan Mustang valley

-Mustang trek starts with 18 mints spectacular flight to Jomsom , the district capital of Mustang.
-The flight navigate through the valley wedged between Dhaulagiri (8,167 m) & Annapurna (8,091m) to Jomsom at 2,800 m.
+Upper Mustang trek starts with an 18 minutes spectacular flight to Jomsom , the district capital of Mustang.
+The flight navigated through the valley wedged between Dhaulagiri (8,167 m) & Annapurna (8,091m) to Jomsom at 2,800 m.
 The journey further follows upstream Kaligandaki past honeycomb cave settlements, Buddhist villages with mystic monasteries and ruins of fortresses.
 The eroding, arid landscape has deep canyons making the trekking route twisty and full of steep ups and downs.
-More

-The Himalayan citadel and the b Buddhist belief of nonviolence spared Mustang of strife in Tibet and Nepal.
-Hence Mustang is one of few places in the Himalayas which is living history of the civilization once prevailed across the Himalayas.
+The Himalayan citadel and the Buddhist belief of nonviolence spared Mustang of strife in Tibet and Nepal.
+Hence Mustang is one of few places in the Himalayas where the living history of the medieval Himalayan civilization still prevails.